amasover/FFXIV-FixFullscreen/Readme.md

 Usage
 =====

-1. Extract the exe and the dll to a folder.
+1. Extract both the exe and the dll to the same folder somewhere on your computer.
-2. Launch FFXIV client.
+2. Launch FFXIV client (the game must be fully launched and the game executable must be called ffxiv_dx11.exe).
-3. Run ffxiv-fixfullscreen.exe
+3. Run ffxiv-fixfullscreen.exe.
+Note that you'll most likely need to run as administrator for it to work.

 Note: This only works with FFXIV DX11.
 The DX9 version of the game client doesn't seem to have this problem